RoAF 71st Air Base: 2008 Bucharest summit

-Six United States Air Force McDonnell Douglas F-15E Strike Eagle fighters were deployed from 27 March to 6 April 2008, in order to provide air policing together with the Romanian Air Force fighters during the NATO 2008 Bucharest Summit, the 20th, held at Bucharest.
+Twelve United States Air Force McDonnell Douglas F-15E Strike Eagle fighters and more than 150 aviators of the 492nd Fighter Squadron were deployed from 27 March to 6 April 2008, in order to provide air policing together with the Romanian Air Force fighters during the NATO 2008 Bucharest Summit held at Bucharest.
 These fighters were assisted by Boeing KC-135 Stratotankers located at the Budapest Airport in Hungary.
-The 323d Air Expeditionary Wing directed the USAF deployment.
+Under the code-name Operation Noble Endeavor, the Romanian-led effort supported by the 323d Air Expeditionary Wing directed the USAF deployment of KC-135 Stratotankers, F-15C and F-15E Strike Eagles, E-3 Sentries, and F-16 Fighting Falcons.